StafLoker/jellyfin-format-media-organizer/README.md

 2. Provide your API key in one of these ways:
    - Set the `TMDB_API_KEY` environment variable
    - Use the `--tmdb-api-key` command line option
+   - Add it to your configuration file in the "tmdb" section

 ### How TMDB Integration Works